 Throughout her term, Representative St. Germain has been named Legislator of the year by the Child Care Association of Louisiana, Inc., the Louisiana State Troopers Association, the Professional Fire Fighters Association of Louisiana, and the Louisiana State Firemen's Association.
 She was also named Conservation Legislator of the year by the Louisiana Wildlife Federation and the National Wildlife Federation.

-Karen is married to Kenneth St. Germain, together they have three sons.
+Representative St. Germain is married to Kenneth St. Germain, and together they have three sons.
 They reside in Pierre Part.
-Karen loves representing the people of District 60 and enjoys every opportunity to visit with them.

 Would the breakaway City of St. George quash Baton Rouge’s school desegregation progress?

 How serious of a problem is the shortage of public defenders in Louisiana?

 What happens when police and the people they arrest have different versions of their encounters?